Our Team

 Dr. Gren also serves PI on Incorporating Worksite Interventions in Safety and Health: Building Capacity for Total Worker Health and is on the Center Internal Advisory Committee.

 Ivette López, PhD, MPH is Professor in Public Health and Deputy Director of the Utah Area Health Education Centers (AHEC).
-Her research and service have focused on engaging minority communities in finding solutions to their health burdens, including AIDS, diabetes, and obesity, as well as health assessments of Latino populations.
-Dr. López brings to the Outreach Core her extensive experience in community-based participatory research and expertise in collaboration with Community Health Workers (CHWs) and organizations with a focus on underserved populations.
-Read more about her research and scholarship here.
+Her research and service have focused on engaging communities in finding solutions to their health burdens, including AIDS, diabetes, and obesity, as well as health assessments.
+Dr. López brings to the Outreach Core her extensive experience in community-based participatory research and expertise in collaboration with Community Health Workers (CHWs) and organizations with a focus on populations who have unbalanced access to resources needed to support and sustain health.

 Internal Advisory Committee

-Dr. Jones also serves as MPI of the research projects Towards Total Worker Health for Environmental Service Workers and Discourses in Occupational Health about the Role of Power in Work Equity.
+Dr. Jones also serves as MPI of the research projects Towards Total Worker Health for Environmental Service Workers and Discourses in Occupational Health.

 Dr. Drews also serves as Co-I on Towards Total Worker Health for Environmental Service Workers.

 Megan Reynolds, PhD is an Associate Professor of Sociology at the University of Utah.
 Her research seeks to broaden the analysis of health to include relevant state-level predictors.
-Her research interests broadly encompass the areas of stratification, medical sociology, labor and labor relations, work and occupations, political sociology and social policy.
-Drawing on theories of power relations, institutions, social policy, gender and immigration, she uses cross-sectional and longitudinal data within and across countries at both the individual and country levels to illuminate the processes whereby different social and political contexts affect health.
-Learn more about her research and scholarship here.
+Her research interests broadly encompass the areas of social and political contexts that affect health.
+Drawing on theories of power relations, institutions, and social policy, she uses cross-sectional and longitudinal data within and across countries at both the individual and country levels to illuminate the processes whereby different social and political contexts affect health.

 Center Investigators